 Two successive washes are recommended to keep your hair clean.

-Response: FALSE.
+Answer: FALSE.
 A second shampoo is unnecessary, especially if you wash your hair more than once a week.
-This second application, often recommended on the instructions for use and very popular with hairdressers, only serves to sensitise the scalp unnecessarily and make the hair more electric.
+This second application, which is often recommended in the instructions for use and is very popular with hairdressers, simply sensitises the scalp unnecessarily and makes the hair more electric.

 Here's the best way to do it: wet your hair, then lightly massage the entire scalp, without applying any product.
 Rinse your head once.
 Then spread a small amount of shampoo on your scalp and massage your hair, gradually adding more water.
 If your hair is long, there's no need to apply product to the lengths or ends.